Doctor of Physical Therapy

 - Health Insurance: Students must provide proof of health insurance throughout their time in the program.
 Additional information about health insurance requirements will be provided to admitted students.

-The faculty and staff of the North Central College Doctor of Physical Therapy Program are dedicated to the Vision, Mission, Values and Commitment of North Central College and the DPT program.
-Years of educational and clinical experiences have come together to develop an exciting and unique DPT learner experience dedicated to educational excellence and learner success while role modeling our values of integrity, excellence, and balance.
-The faculty welcome questions and dialogue with prospective students, current students, colleagues, and community members wanting to know more about the North Central College DPT program and the profession of physical therapy.
+The faculty and staff of the North Central College Doctor of Physical Therapy Program are dedicated to the Mission, Vision, Values, and Commitment of North Central College and the DPT program.
+Years of educational and clinical experiences have come together to develop an exciting and unique DPT learner experience dedicated to educational excellence and learner success while role-modeling our values of integrity, excellence, and balance.
+The faculty welcomes questions and dialogue with prospective students, current students, colleagues, and community members wanting to know more about the North Central College DPT program and the profession of physical therapy.

 Faculty and Staff